 This scheme is available on new-build property ONLY and allows a borrower to purchase with a smaller deposit than would normally be required.
 New Buy is available whether you’re a first-time buyer or an existing borrower looking to move home.
 The scheme is being offered through a number of builders and developers and the applicant can buy houses or flats with just a 5% deposit but must fit the criteria of both the new buy scheme and the chosen lender, for instance, the applicant must not have any other properties.
 This is an ideal opportunity for first time buyers with a minimal deposit as well as existing borrowers with little equity in their current property to purchase a new home.
-Interest rates are currently as low as 4.54% and the scheme itself is very simple.
 As long as you have your own 5% deposit you can get a 95% mortgage on your chosen property.

-The reason this scheme is available is that the government pay a set amount (usually 7% of the purchase price) into an account as an insurance to help cover the lenders cost in the unfortunate event of repossession.
+The reason this scheme is available is that the government pays a set amount (usually 7% of the purchase price) into an account as an insurance to help cover the lender’s cost in the unfortunate event of repossession.

 Mortgage guarantee scheme

 At present, lenders are risk averse.
 This is partly due to the continuing financial crisis.
-Lenders simply don’t want to take the risk of lending to someone with a small deposit, only for them to default on the mortgagewhich after costs could potentially leave the bank with a house worth less than the amount owed.
-The government however have stepped in to cover the initial 15% should such an occurrence happen encouraging lenders to become more willing to lend.
+Lenders simply don’t want to take the risk of lending to someone with a small deposit, only for them to default on the mortgage which after costs could potentially leave the bank with a house worth less than the amount owed.
+The government however has stepped in to cover the initial 15% should such an occurrence happen encouraging lenders to become more willing to lend.
 With rates starting as low as 4.99% and additional lenders coming on board to encourage competition, now is the perfect time to start looking for your ideal home.
-As with all government related schemes there is criteria you must meet before you are able to take advantage of the scheme and remember… nobody knows how long this will last.
+As with all government related schemes there are criteria you must meet before you are able to take advantage of the scheme and remember… Nobody knows how long this will last.